dbos-inc/dbos-demo-apps/typescript/dbos-nestjs-starter/README.md

   );
   // Pass the nest router to DBOS so it can attach OTel tracing middlewares await DBOS.launch({ nestApp: app });
-  // Nest must be set to listen on 3000 and external networks to run on DBOS Cloud
+  // Nest must be set to listen on 3000 and external networks to run on DBOS Cloud.
-  // You can also use an environment variables in dbos-config.yaml to set the port await app.listen(DBOS.runtimeConfig?.port || 3000, "0.0.0.0");
+  //  The port can be overridden in development by using an environment variable. await app.listen(parseInt(process.env.NODE_PORT || '3000'), "0.0.0.0");
 }

 bootstrap();